-Living in the country, I don't get many chances to attend readings, mingle with other writers, or take part in a writer's group .... all things I took for granted when I lived in Boston.
-Fortunately, the explosion in podcasts has brought a ton of great audio content that lets me learn about craft, find books to read, and cultivate a connection to the writer's community.
-Listening to writing podcasts has helped me better understand the publishing industry, feel less alone in my journey, and get a new perspective on aspects of the writing craft and process.
+Living in the country, I don’t get many chances to attend readings, mingle with other writers, or take part in a writer’s group …. all things I took for granted when I lived in Boston.
+Fortunately, the explosion in podcasts has brought a ton of great podcasts for writers that lets me learn about craft, find books to read, and cultivate a connection to the writer’s community.
+Listening to podcasts for writers has helped me better understand the publishing industry, feel less alone in my journey, and get a new perspective on the writing craft and process.

 My Favorite Podcasts for Writers

 Since time is precious, here are the podcasts for writers that have brought me the most value.